TobyLobster/multiply_test/README.md

 ![Results of 8 x 8 bit unsigned multiply (detail)](results/6502_8x8=16_detail.svg)

-When looking for a fast routine, note that the two fastest routines (mult13 and mult14) can be made even faster if the multiplier is constant across multiple calls.
-The first part of these routines set up the multiplier, and this only needs to be done once.
+When looking for a fast routine, note that the fastest routine (mult14 at 46.99 cycles on average) can be made even faster if the multiplier (in A) is constant across multiple calls.
+The first instructions of this routine are setup code based on the multiplier that takes 18 cycles.
+This only needs to be done once, so subsequent multiplies only take 28.99 cycles on average.
+This can also be done to a lesser degree for mult27.

 All cycle counts and byte counts include the final RTS (1 byte, 6 cycles), but do not include any initial JSR mult (3 bytes, 6 cycles).